csci344/spring2023/pages/_assignments/tutorial09.md

 {:#task_4}
 ### 4. Merge your data with a template
 The `exercise4` function uses a template to generate an HTML string, which is returned as a response.
-Specifically, python parses the `templates/quote-of-the-day.html` file, finds any Jinja syntax, evaluates that syntaz, and finally sends a "plain" HTML file back to the client:
+Specifically, python parses the `templates/quote-of-the-day.html` file, finds any Jinja syntax, evaluates that syntax, and finally sends a "plain" HTML file back to the client (very similar to a template literal or JSX, but with more power):

 ```python
 @app.route('/quote')